fellowgeek/host-alerts-wordpress-plugin/README.md

 ### Installation

+1. Download the [plugin.zip](https://github.com/fellowgeek/host-alerts-wordpress-plugin/blob/main/dist/plugin.zip) from the dist folder
-1. Upload the plugin folder to your /wp-content/plugins/ folder.
+2. Upload the plugin folder to your /wp-content/plugins/ folder.
-2. Go to the **Plugins** page and activate the plugin.
+3. Go to the **Plugins** page and activate the plugin.

 ### How do I use this plugin?